Ai in retail banking

 Retail banks can also use AI-driven insights to receive a deeper understanding of customer context and needs and, thus, upsell and cross-sell relevant products and services.
 For instance, a customer’s spending habits and payment discipline may reveal that they are ready to upgrade from a basic credit card to a premium one.

 In summary, retail banks, both large and small, must integrate AI technology into their digital strategies to meet customer expectations and gain a competitive edge, ensuring profitability and growth.
-The next question is: how can you start implementing AI in your organization?

 Step#1: Prepare infrastructure

-It’s essential to closely examine your bank’s existing infrastructure before implementing AI.
+It’s essential to closely examine a bank’s existing infrastructure before implementing AI.
 Start by assessing core financial systems to identify any limitations that may hinder AI adoption.
 For instance, many retail banks rely on legacy software and monolithic applications, which often lack the scalability, flexibility, and processing power necessary for effective AI integration.

 Identifying these limitations will help institutions create a preparation roadmap.
-Depending on the current state of your infrastructure, banks may have the following options:
+Depending on the current state of infrastructure, banks may have the following options:

 • Migrating to the cloud or transitioning to a hybrid cloud infrastructure that supports large-scale data processing and machine learning models.